Understanding Red Hat security ratings

-Common Vulnerability Scoring System (CVSS) base scores give a detailed severity rating by scoring the constant aspects of a vulnerability: Access Vector, Access Complexity, Authentication, Confidentiality, Integrity, and Availability.
+Common Vulnerability Scoring System (CVSS) base scores provide additional guidance about a vulnerability, giving a detailed severity rating by scoring the constant aspects of a vulnerability: Access Vector, Access Complexity, Authentication, Confidentiality, Integrity, and Availability.

 CVSS version 2 base metrics are available for all vulnerabilities from 2009 onwards, as well as selected earlier vulnerabilities.
+In 2016 Red Hat adopted the CVSS v3 standard, and all vulnerabilities going forward will use version 3 for scoring.
 These scores are found on the CVE pages (linked to from the References section of each Red Hat Security Advisory) and also from our Security Measurements page.

-CVSSv2 is not used by Red Hat to determine the priority with which flaws are fixed.
+This information is very useful, but Red Hat does not solely use the CVSS rating to determine the priority with which flaws are fixed.
 It is used as a guideline to identify key metrics of a flaw, but the priority for which flaws are fixed is determined by the overall impact of the flaw using the aforementioned four-point scale.

-The CVSS v2 base metrics group covers the constant aspects of a vulnerability:
+The CVSS v3 base metrics group covers the constant aspects of a vulnerability:

 A formula translates these measurements into a single, numerical base score, ranging from 0.0 (no risk) to 10.0 (highest risk).
-Refer to A Complete Guide to the Common Vulnerability Scoring System Version 2.0 for detailed descriptions of the base metrics.
+Refer to Common Vulnerability Scoring System v3.0: User Guide for detailed descriptions of the base metrics.

-How Red Hat Uses CVSS v2 Base Metrics
+How Red Hat Uses CVSS v3 Base Metrics

 Web Browsers (and associated plug-ins)

 There is a class of flaws in web browsers and their plug-ins that can allow a malicious web page to execute arbitrary code when the victim accesses the page.
 We rate these flaws as having Critical severity, even though they need some user interaction.
-Scoring these issues using CVSS v2 gives a base score of 6.8 (for example CVE-2009-1313).
-Because the desktop is running as a non-privileged user, the CVSS v2 Confidentiality, Integrity, and Availability impacts are all rated as Partial, and not Complete.
+Scoring these issues using CVSS v3 gives a base score of 6.3 (for example CVE-2016-1953) with the base metrics of CVSS:3.0/AV:N/AC:L/PR:N/UI:R/S:U/C:L/I:L/A:L. Because the desktop is running as a non-privileged user, the CVSS v3 Confidentiality, Integrity, and Availability impacts are all rated as Low not High.

 Other Common Scores

-Flaws where a local, unprivileged user can cause a kernel to crash (denial of service) typically score 4.9 (for example, CVE-2009-1758).
+Flaws where a local, unprivileged user can cause a kernel to crash (denial of service) typically score 6.2 (for example, CVE-2014-8173).

-Flaws that allow a local, unprivileged user to escalate their privileges to root typically score 7.2 (for example, CVE-2008-5182).
+Flaws that allow a local, unprivileged user to escalate their privileges to root typically score 8.4 (for example, CVE-2014-9322).

-Cross-site scripting flaws are generally scored as having a partial loss of Integrity, with no loss to Confidentiality or Availability, in line with scoring from other vendors and NVD.
-A typical score for these flaws is 4.3 (for example, CVE-2009-0153).
+Cross-site scripting flaws are generally scored as having low impact to Integrity, with no impact to Confidentiality or Availability, in line with scoring from other vendors and NVD.
+A typical score for these flaws is 6.1 (for example, CVE-2009-0153).